Cassiocominetti/Cassiocominetti/README.md

 - ▶️ I have an Instagram profile where I would like to share contents and experiences in the future [you can check it here: (https://www.instagram.com/cassio.dev/)]

-- ⚡ Fun fact **Oneye 😜** - My name is Cassiano, but my mom, family and friends call me Cassio.
+- ⚡ Fun fact - My name is Cassiano, but my mom, family and friends call me Cassio.
 Feel free to choose.

 <br>